jefferyharrell/Tagline-backend/README.md

 FILESYSTEM_STORAGE_PATH=/absolute/path/to/photo/storage
 ```

+### Redis Token Store & REDIS_URL

+The backend uses Redis for authentication token storage (see ADR 0004).

+- In development, Docker Compose provides a Redis service.
+Set `REDIS_URL=redis://redis:6379/0` in your `.env` file (see `.env.example`).
+- In production, set `REDIS_URL` to your managed Redis instance (e.g., AWS ElastiCache, Upstash).
+- The backend will refuse to start if `REDIS_URL` is not set.

+See `.env.example` for sample configuration.

 > **Security Note:** Never check real secrets into version control.
 Generate a strong, random JWT_SECRET_KEY for production (see README for tips).

 You can copy `.env.example` to `.env` and edit as needed.